Considering other regular treatments in children 0–5 years

 - Ipratropium for children

-- Inhaled corticosteroid/long-acting beta-2 agonist combinations for children: 6 years and over
+- Inhaled corticosteroid/long-acting beta-2 agonist combinations for children: 0–5 years

 - McDonald N, Bara A, McKean MC.
 Anticholinergic therapy for chronic asthma in children over two years of age.
 Cochrane Database Syst Rev. 2003; Issue 1: CD003535.
 Available from: http://onlinelibrary.wiley.com/doi/10.1002/14651858.CD003535/full